-Windows XP Windows 98/Me/2000 a.
+Windows XP

+- a.
 On the Welcome to the New Connection Wizard dialog box, click Next.
-(If you see a Location Information dialog box, click Cancel and then when asked if you are sure you want to cancel, click Yes to return to the Welcome dialog box.) a.
-On the Internet Connection Wizard dialog box, select I want to set up my Internet connection manually, or I want to connect through a local area network (LAN), then click Next. b.
-On the Network b.
-On the Setting up your Internet connection
+(If you see a Location Information dialog box, click Cancel and then when asked if you are sure you want to cancel, click Yes to return to the Welcome dialog box.) - b.
+On the Network Connection Type dialog